Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Graph/Medium/1334_Find_the_City_With_the_Smallest_Number_of_Neighbors_at_a_Threshold_Distance/explanation.md

     }
     return ans;
     ```
-    This final part iterates through each city (`i`) and counts the number of cities (`c`) reachable within the `distanceThreshold`.
-It keeps track of the city with the minimum count (`rec`) and updates `ans` accordingly.
-The index of the city with the smallest number of neighbors within the threshold is returned.
+    This section iterates through each city (`i`) and counts the number of cities (`c`) reachable within the `distanceThreshold`.
+It keeps track of the city with the minimum count (`rec`) and its index (`ans`).
+The final `ans` is returned.

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(n³), dominated by the Floyd-Warshall algorithm's triple nested loops.
-The remaining parts of the code have a lower time complexity.
+* **Time Complexity:** O(n³), dominated by the Floyd-Warshall algorithm which has a cubic time complexity.
+The final iteration to count reachable cities is O(n²).
-* **Space Complexity:** O(n²), primarily due to the `map` adjacency matrix used to store shortest path distances between all pairs of cities.
-The space used by other variables is negligible compared to the matrix.
+* **Space Complexity:** O(n²), due to the adjacency matrix `map`.

-In summary, this solution efficiently solves the problem using the Floyd-Warshall algorithm to pre-compute all-pairs shortest paths, followed by a linear scan to find the city meeting the specified criteria.
-The cubic time complexity is inherent to the all-pairs shortest path problem, and the quadratic space complexity is necessary to store the distance matrix.
-For large numbers of cities, more sophisticated techniques might be needed to optimize space usage, but for problems within LeetCode's typical constraints, this solution provides a clear and relatively efficient approach.
+In summary, this Java code efficiently solves the problem using the Floyd-Warshall algorithm for all-pairs shortest paths and then performs a linear scan to find the city satisfying the given condition.
+The cubic time complexity is inherent to the all-pairs shortest path problem, and the quadratic space complexity is necessary to represent the graph's adjacency matrix.